ardanlabs/gotraining/topics/go/README.md

 Improvement comes from writing code and thinking about the code you write.
 Then refactoring the code to make it better.
 This requires the help of other people to also read the code you are writing.
 Prototype ideas first to validate them.
 Try different approaches or ask others to attempt a solution.
 Then compare what you have learned.

 Too many developers are not prototyping their ideas first before writing production code.
-It is through prototyping that you can validate your thoughts, ideas and designs.
+It’s through prototyping that you can validate your thoughts, ideas and designs.
 This is the time when you can break down walls and figure out how things work.
 Prototype in the concrete and consider contracts after you have a working prototype.

 Refactoring must become part of the development cycle.
 Refactoring is the process of improving the code from the things that you learn on a daily basis.
 Without time to refactor, code will become impossible to manage and maintain over time.
 This creates the legacy issues we are seeing today.